waynodiablo/Oystercard/pills/debugging.md

   incorrect (or just choose any), then make a hypothesis, such as _the data is being passed incorrectly into the user model_
-* **Analysis** - you'll need to break your task down into something smaller, the key here being to hone down and isolate only the part of our application that we need to test our assumption against e.g. isolating a specific line indicated in our stack trace, or testing our user model in the Rails console
+* **Analysis** - you'll need to break your task down into something smaller, the key here being to isolate only the part of our application that we need to test our assumption against.
+The easiest way of doing this is to use a serious of `puts`/`p`/`console.log` statements throughout your system to hone down which part of the system is causing the problem.
 * **Experimentation** - now run a series of experiments on the isolated part of our application.
 This is often as simple as saying "what would happen if I perform a certain action?".
 Go slowly here and only change one thing at a time,